Real Estate Lawyers

 Title search

 The process of reviewing all recorded transactions in the public record to determine whether any title defects exist that could interfere with the clear transfer of ownership of the property.
+Free property title search may be found from your county assessor's website with the data on all properties in the area.

 Zoning